 Brightspot also excels at providing the CMS pieces that still underpin a powerful DXP.
 Brightspot has offerings like flexible workflows, migration and replatforming tools, "create-once-and-publish-everywhere" modularity, and a publisher-informed editing interface and experience, which all combine to help drive the digital experience forward faster.

 Digital experience platforms are now key to marketing technology stacks.
 They take the best elements of a CMS and add on to serve as a hub for delivering personalized omnichannel experiences.

-As the DXP market grows increasingly crowded, Brightspot has developed its solution—Brightspot Content Business Platform—to be supremely flexible and integration-friendly so that organizations can attain innovative, modern content-marketing capabilities.
+As the DXP market grows increasingly crowded, Brightspot has developed its solution—Brightspot CMS—to be supremely flexible and integration-friendly so that organizations can attain innovative, modern content-marketing capabilities.